tjhickey724/discrete_math/courses/cs29a_fall23.md

 * We give example of using the [Truth Tree method](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/TruthTreeMethod.md) to prove Theorems and to find counter-examples and we describe the steps of the Truth Tree method and explain why they work

 ## Lesson 6 Thu 9/14/2023 - More Truth Tree Method Practice
-* We give examples showing that Truth Trees can be very efficient, and ones that are very inefficient!
+* We give examples showing that [Truth Trees can be very efficient, or very inefficient!](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/TruthTreePerformance.md)
 * We work through examples combining translation to English with Truth Trees